Burkina Faso–Sweden relations

 Burkina Faso–Sweden relations refers to the current and historical relationship between Sweden and Burkina Faso.
 Burkina Faso has a non-resident ambassador located in Copenhagen, Denmark and an honorary consulate in Uppsala.
-Sweden has an embassy in Ouagadougou, which was opened in 2010.
+Sweden had an embassy in Ouagadougou, which was opened in 2010 and closed in 2024.

 History

+The Swedish government recognized the Republic of Upper Volta as a sovereign and independent state in conjunction with its declaration of independence on 5 August 1960.
+Acting Foreign Minister Ragnar Edenman sent a congratulatory telegram to President and Head of Government Maurice Yaméogo, expressing hope for friendly and cordial relations between the two countries.
+Simultaneously, a congratulatory telegram was also sent by King Gustaf VI Adolf.

-Sweden accredited its first ambassador to Burkina Faso, then known as the Republic of Upper Volta, in 1969.
-The ambassador was initially stationed in Lagos, Nigeria.
+Sweden accredited its first ambassador to Burkina Faso, then known as the Republic of Upper Volta, in 1964.
+The ambassador was initially stationed in Abidjan, Ivory Coast.

 The relations between Burkina Faso and Sweden have, due to the large distance between the two countries and the only minor bilateral trade, largely been defined by economic aid, in addition to some cultural and scientific exchange.
 A first Burkinabé student arrived in Sweden during the early 1970s, and have been followed by many more.
 Sweden participated in several exchange programmes with the country during the 1980s, with the first direct cooperation starting following a visit to the Sahel region by Foreign Minister Hans Blix.
 In 1986 – during the rule of Captain Thomas Sankara – the Burkina Faso–Sweden Friendship Association (ASSAMBUS) was formed.